fankib/pam_http/README.md

 <ctrl+d>
 ```

-configure the lockid-deamon with the new publickey (the y-attribute)
+configure the lockid-deamon with the new publickey (the 'public_key'-attribute)